Seattle Restaurants – Tips and Recommendations

 - Seattle’s best sushi is at Sushi Kashiba and Wataru.

-- Seattle’s best Japanese restaurant is Maneki.
+- Seattle’s best Japanese restaurants are Maneki and Issian.

 - Seattle’s best sandwiches are at Salumi and Paseo.